Information about Indira Gandhi Peace Prize:

 2001 | Sadako Ogata | Former United Nations High Commissioner for Refugees |

-2002 | Shrinath Ramphal | Second Secretary General of the Commonwealth |
+2002 | Srinath Ramphal | Second Secretary General of the Commonwealth |

 2003 | Kofi Annan | 7th Secretary General of the United Nations |

-2004 | Maha Chakri Sirindhorn | Princess of thailand |
+2004 | Maha Chakri Sirindhorn | Princess of Thailand |

-2005 | Hamid Karzai | First president of afghanistan |
+2005 | Hamid Karzai | First President of Afghanistan |

-2006 | Wangari Mathai | Environmental and political activist, first African woman to win Nobel Prize |
+2006 | Wangari Mathai | Environmental and political activist, the first African woman to win the Nobel Prize |

-2007 | Bill and Melinda Gates Foundation | Charitable organization |
+2007 | Bill and Melinda Gates Foundation | Charity |

-2008 | Mohamed Elbaradei | 4th Secretary General of the International Atomic Energy Agency |
+2008 | Mohammed ElBaradei | 4th Secretary General of the International Atomic Energy Agency |

 2009 | Sheikh Hasina | Prime Minister of Bangladesh |

-2010 | Luiz Inquio Lula da Silva | Former president of brazil |
+2010 | Luiz Inkio Lula da Silva | Former President of Brazil |

-2011 | Ela Bhatt | Founder of Service (SEWA) |
+2011 | Ila Bhatt | Founder of SEWA (SEWA) |

 2012 | Ellen Johnson Sirleaf | President of Liberia |

-2013 | Angela Merkel | Chancellor of germany |
+2013 | Angela Merkel | Chancellor of Germany |

-2014 | Indian Space Research Organization | Indian Space Agency |
+2014 | Indian Space Research Organisation | Indian Space Agency |

-2015 | UNHCR | High commissioner to the nation |
+2015 | UNHCR | United Nations High Commissioner for Refugees |

-2017 | Manmohan | Former Prime Minister of India, Finance Minister and Indian Bank Loans |
+2017 | Manmohan Singh | Former Indian Prime Minister, Finance Minister and Governor of the Reserve Bank of India |

 2019 | Sir David Frederick Attenborough | Sir David Frederick Attenborough OM CH CVO CBE FRS FRSA FLS FZS FSA FRSGS is an English broadcaster and natural historian. |

-2020 | Sheikh mujibur rahman | Founding leaders of bangladesh |
+2020 | Sheikh Mujibur Rahman | Founding leaders of Bangladesh |

-2021 | Pratham | An organization dedicated to improving the quality of education among underprivileged children in India and around the world. |
+2021 | first | An organization dedicated to improving the quality of education among underprivileged children in India and around the world. |